-Khartes is the primary research and development institution of the Enclaves of Eridianus, focusing on the creation, refinement, and application of various technologies for the benefit of Eridianus and its citizens.
-Khartes’ headquarters is Site Coeus of the Arcturon City in Taen.
+Khartes is the primary research and development institution of the Enclaves of Eridianus, focusing on the creation, refinement, and application of various technologies for the benefit of the Enclaves and its residents.
+Khartes’ headquarters is Site Somota in Suladiaz City.

 As it mostly operates independent of the Dynasty, the institution is headed by a board of researchers composed of representatives from each nation in Eridianus.
 Khartes has local units in nearly every Enclave that operate under the authority of their local governments, sometimes even going by different names.
 The board of directors mainly supervises projects that require coordination between units in separate enclaves, disseminate relevant research to the units, and bring region wide issues to the Dynasty.

 While most nations of Eridianus have their own military, the Zatrikion is the name given to the collective forces of the Enclaves dedicated to keeping the peace of the region as a whole, ensuring safe travel through Eridianus, and defending the Enclaves from various threats.
 The Zatrikion center of operations is in Suladiaz, though several outposts of theirs are strategically located across the region.